jptweb/IGME-340-Shared/projects/p3_roll_your_own_instructions.md

 - Utilize at least one dart `class` of your own creation
 - by type aware, don't just use `var`.
 - D.R.Y. - Don't Repeat Yourself.
 Repeated blocks of nearly identical code should be factored out and placed in a separate function.
 - Separation of Concerns.
 Have separate .dart files for your classes, utility functions, and main code.
+  - Learn more and see examples of this here: [Declarative UI Architecture: Data Controls the UI](../reference/state-management/declarative-ui-architecture.md).
+Another good way to implement this could be by using the Provider Package which we covered in the (10A Notes)[../weekly/10A.md].
 - Use proper variable and function names, do NOT just use a single letter (exceptions for minor local variables inside loops).
 - Well-commented code.
 Each and every function gets a comment indicating what it does
 - Delete or comment out your `print` statements.